News & Announcements

 Jan 30, 2026New open-access guide aims to demystify the rules of evidence

 For unrepresented litigants, the rules around evidence can be particularly challenging to navigate.
-A new educational guide by professor Nikos Harris aims to help readers understand how courts actually apply these rules.
+A new educational guide aims to help readers understand how courts actually apply these rules.